-ALL CONGREGATIONAL MEETING May 9 @ 6 pm Bauen Group architect, Tom Umbhau will present the first round of conceptual diagrams to all interested.
+At the ALL CONGREGATIONAL MEETING May 9 @ 6 pm Bauen Group architect, Tom Umbhau presented the first round of conceptual diagrams to all interested.
 Constituent groups and congregants are encouraged to listen to a recording of that session and take a look at the handouts that were distributed:

 The Facility Planning Task Force would like to thank everyone that responded to the initial questionnaire we posted (either individually or through a committee).
 In all we received 47 distinct submissions, and with those that responded as part of a group, we estimate that (in total) approximately 80 members and friends of the Fellowship spoke up about the hopes and dreams we share.

 Feedback is STILL welcome, if you have any additional comments or suggestions please submit them using the form below.

 The initial questionnaire responses have been shared with architect Tom Umbhau of Bauen Group, who will engage with the entire congregation again on May 9th at 6:00pm when he presents the first round of conceptual diagrams.
 Congregants and constituent groups will have an opportunity for another round of inter-active dialogue with the architect, in late May.